 - Research online.
 Go to our job/internship listings.

-- Make appointment to meet with Bobbi Murphy, Internship Director, SCSU Career Services Center.
-Call 320-308-2151 to set up an appointment.
+- Make an appointment to meet with Bobbi Murphy, Internship Director, SCSU Career Services Center.

 - Attend Career Services events and take advantages of the many opportunities to connect with employers and attend internship seminars.